austintoddphillips2/FieldRelatedStudies/README.md

 Fightsimutil is an exerpt of one of the utils from my self-developed game, MMA EMPIRE.
 This game was largely created using AI, and shows my ability to leverage AI to an extensive level.
 I plan to release this as a free to play game by spring of 2026.

+Credit Card Fraud analysis wa a project I completed in fall of 2025.
+It is an exploratory analysis, where we evaluate different models for detecting credit card fraud and try to optimize for sample size, while still getting sufficient results.